Ravens vs. Dolphins odds, prediction, best bets: 'Thursday Night Football' picks by expert on 29-14 run

-'Thursday Night Football' prediction, odds: Ravens vs. Dolphins picks from expert on 29-14 roll
+'Thursday Night Football' prediction, odds, start time: Ravens vs. Dolphins picks from expert on a 29-14 run

 SportsLine expert Mike Tierney has revealed his Baltimore vs. Miami picks for the Week 9 NFL matchup on 'Thursday Night Football'

 Kickoff from Hard Rock Stadium in Miami Gardens, Fla., is set for 8:15 p.m.
 ET.
 The Ravens lead the all-time series 11-8, including wins in nine of the past 12 meetings.
-Baltimore is a 7.5-point favorite in the latest Ravens vs. Dolphins odds from SportsLine consensus, while the over/under for total points scored is 51.5.
+Baltimore is a 7.5-point favorite in the latest Ravens vs. Dolphins odds from SportsLine consensus, as the line has held steady since first opening.
+The over/under for total points scored is 51.5, which is the third-highest of NFL Week 9.
+Baltimore is 1-3 versus the spread with Jackson as starter, while Miami is 4-2 ATS over its last six games.
 Before you make any Dolphins vs. Ravens picks, be sure to see what SportsLine expert Mike Tierney has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: